pwendell/training/ampcamp/index.md

 ---

 # Welcome
 Welcome to the Stanford Workshop hands-on exercises!
 These exercises are extended and enhanced from those given at previous <a href="http://ampcamp.berkeley.edu">AMP Camp Big Data Bootcamps</a>.
-They were written by volunteer graduate students and postdocs in the <a href="https://amplab.cs.berkeley.edu/">UC Berkelay AMPLab</a>.
-Many of those same graduate students are present today as teaching assistants.
+They were written by volunteer graduate students and postdocs in the <a href="https://amplab.cs.berkeley.edu/">UC Berkelay AMPLab</a>, and members of the open-source team at Databricks.
+Many of these individuals are present today as teaching assistants.
 The exercises we cover today will have you working directly with the Spark specific components of the AMPLab's open-source software stack, called the <a href="https://amplab.cs.berkeley.edu/software/">Berkeley Data Analytics Stack (BDAS)</a>.